In this ultimate how to implement guide to ISO 27001 Annex A 8.28 Secure Coding, you will learn directly from an ISO 27001 Lead Auditor:

 Implementing ISO 27001 Annex A 8.28 is the systematic application of secure coding principles to reduce software vulnerabilities and defend against malicious attacks.
 This control requires establishing mandated coding standards and automating security checks within the development pipeline.
 The primary business benefit is ensuring software integrity and preventing costly security breaches.

-ISO 27001 Annex A Secure Coding Implementation Checklist
+ISO 27001 Secure Coding Implementation Checklist

 Use this implementation checklist to achieve compliance with ISO 27001 Annex A 8.28.
 This control mandates the application of secure coding principles to software development to reduce vulnerabilities and defend against attacks.